 To append ticket links to outgoing tweets, check the Append ticket link box at the bottom of the ticket.
 A URL will appear in the reply or direct message, but not in the Events field.

-After clicking the link, the Twitter user will be redirected to your Zendesk sign-in page.
+After clicking the link, the X user will be redirected to your Zendesk sign-in page.
 They can then take one of the following actions:

-- If this is the users first ticket, Zendesk creates a new user profile with the name of the Twitter account.
-The user will need to supply an email address and password to log in and access the ticket.
+- If this is the user's first ticket, Zendesk creates a new user profile with the name of the X account.
+The user will need to supply an email address and password to sign in and access the ticket.

-- If the user has previously opened tickets using Twitter, they must log in using their previous username and password.
+- If the user has previously opened tickets using X, they must sign in using their previous username and password.

-- If the user has previously opened tickets by email, but has not used Twitter to open a ticket, their Twitter account will be linked to the account they previously created.
+- If the user has previously opened tickets by email but has not used X to open a ticket, their X account will be linked to the account they previously created.